girino/renoter/NIP-RENOTER.md

 ### Replay Attacks

-Renoters must maintain an in-memory cache of processed event IDs to prevent replay attacks.
-Recommended:
+Renoters MUST reject events that have already been processed.
+To implement this, Renoters must maintain a record of processed event IDs.
+Implementations should:

-- Maximum cache size: 5,000 entries
+- Track processed event IDs for events within a reasonable time window
-- Age cutoff: Reject events older than 1 hour
+- Reject events with IDs that have been seen before
-- Cache pruning: Remove oldest 25% when limit reached
-- Binary search optimization for cleanup
+- Implement cache management to prevent unbounded memory growth

 ### Metadata Privacy